 CALL 'MQCLOSE' USING WS-HCONN WS-HOBJ MQCO-NONE WS-COMPCODE WS-REASON.

 WS-HCONN is the connection handle of the queue manager and WS-HOBJ is the handle ID of the object that is getting closed.
-MQCO-NONE is simple close of the object.
+MQCO-NONE is the simple close of the object.
 MQCO-DELETE, MQCO-DELETE-PURGE can also be mentioned.

 5. Disconnect the host queue manager.
 (MQDISCONN)